Groovy

 Create file from a Velocity template

-For security reasons, Velocity files can only be executed if they are stored in one of the following subfolders:
+For security reasons, Velocity files can only be executed if they are located in one of the following subdirectories:

 internal/system/vm